NOAA-OWP/ngen/doc/BMI_MODELS.md

     ```
 * `output_variables`
   * can specify the particular set and order of output variables to include in the realization's `get_output_line_for_timestep()` (and similar) function
-  * The new json structure contains an array of key-value pairs of output name, header in output file and units for conversion (if needed).
+  * The new JSON structure contains an array of key-value pairs of output name, header in output file and units for conversion (if needed).
 The units has not been implemented yet.
   * The old JSON structure to mention the output variables as a list of strings is deprecated.
   * if not present, defaults to whatever it returned by the model's BMI `get_output_var_names()` function *the first time* it is invoked
   * if specified, must be at the **root** level of a formulation object.